mvolkmann/blog/src/websockets.md

 export default app;
 ```

-The following `package.json` file can be used to start the server.
+The following `package.json` file can be used to start the Bun server.

 ```json
 {